studioplaynl/ARTWORLD_client/docs_files_md/0-devlog/2-devlog.md

 - delete as admin does not delete things from AWS (server issue?)
 - delete as player does not delete item from AWS (server issue?)

+###2024-05-20
+Fixed loading convertImage issue where it was serving old versions of the image after the image was updated.
+Fix involved updating Cloudfront settings and having the server request a version based on modification date.

 ###2024-04-23
 Removed errors on vite build process.
 -> test and update betaworld build process